On the scaling limits of Galton Watson processes in varying environment: Notation and results

 \subsection{Applications}

-We discuss in this section potential interesting consequences of our main result.
+We discuss in this section new results that stem from of Theorem~\ref{thm:main}.
 We keep the discussion at a high level and reserve rigorous results for future work (with the exception of Proposition~\ref{prop:Feller}).